✓ Updated March 2026

 Essential Travel Tips

-Invest in a Navigo Découverte pass if you're staying for a full week (Monday-Sunday).
-It's incredibly cost-effective for unlimited travel on the Metro, RER, buses, and trams within your chosen zones, and you can even use it for the train to Versailles.
+Get a Navigo Découverte pass if you're staying for a full week (Monday-Sunday).
+It's a flat rate for unlimited travel on the Métro, RER, buses, and trams within your chosen zones, and it's way cheaper than buying individual tickets or a carnet if you plan on using public transport frequently.
+Just remember to bring a small passport-sized photo for the card!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.